Marker-Inc-Korea/AutoRAG/docs/source/optimization/folder_structure.md

 Full trial summary csv file

-Node lines, selected modules, files and parameters used by the selected modules, and the time it took to process one row.
+There are node lines, selected modules, files and parameters used by the selected modules, and the time it took to process in one row.

 ![trail_summary](../_static/trial_summary.png)